NinjaSiren/Yes-Vehicles-finally/README.md

 Changelogs:
 v0.1
 - Updating some Verse and Core references from B17/18 to v1.0+ variants, to remove some errors on the log file.
+Though, there are still possible incompatibility issues.
 - Fixed some XML duplicate errors.
 - Fixed the 3 default vehicles.
-(Truck, APC, and Tank).
+(Truck, APC, and Tank)

 v0.3a
 - Fixed serious bug Rimworld.ThingDefGenerator_Corpses.CalculateMarketValue (Verse.ThingDef raceDef).